OGcanviz/tutorial-introduction-to-NGINX/README.md

 		}
     }

-Generally, the configuration file may include several server blocks distinguished by ports on which they listen to and by server names.
+Generally, the configuration file may include several server blocks distinguished by ports which they listen to and by server names.
 Once NGINX decides which server processes a request, it tests the URI specified in the request’s header against the parameters of the location directives defined inside the server block.

 ### 2. Serving static responses with NGINX

-It is relatively easy to server static responses straight from NGINX.
+It is relatively easy to serve static responses straight from NGINX.

 Consider the following example configuration file: